psychemedia/eurydice-resources/resources/__eurydice_bodies_funerals_and_memorials.md

 RECOVERY OF MORE BODIES.

 The continued prevalonce of boisterous weather, has militated greatly against the efforts of those engaged in the work of raising the wreck.
 The working parties go out to the wreck at every favourable opportunity, but up to the preseent there are no new factors of any interest to be recorded in connection with the operations.
-We understand that several bodies have been washcd ashore at Bosbam, near Chichester, and an inquest has been opened.
+We understand that several bodies have been washed ashore at Bosham, near Chichester, and an inquest has been opened.

-On Saturday, an inquest was held at Hasler on two other bodies which had been picked up.
+On Saturday, an inquest was held at Haslar on two other bodies which had been picked up.
 Just before the Jury viewved the two bodies, another one was brought in, viz., that of Lieutenant Stanley A. B. Burney, who was picked up and landed at the Isle of Wight.
 An inquest, however, was not considered becessary by the Coroner within whose jurisdiction the body was landed, and it was, therefore, conveyed to Haslar.
 It was identified by Staff-Captain Alfred Balliston, of the Royal yacht Alberta.
 The recognition was established by means of the deceased's watch, upon which his name was engraved.
 To identify the bodies by their features is now simply impossible, as nothing but the bare skulls remained.
 One of the other of bodies proved to be that of John Curd, ordinary seaman, second class.
-There woer no marks upon the clothing of the other corpse by which it could bea identified but the missing link was supplied by Benjamin Cuddeford, one of the survivors, who identified the body as that of John Mitchell, captain of the forceastle of the starboard watch.
+There were no marks upon the clothing of the other corpse by which it could bea identified but the missing link was supplied by Benjamin Cuddeford, one of the survivors, who identified the body as that of John Mitchell, captain of the forceastle of the starboard watch.
 The identification was made by means of tattoo marks upon the armns of the deceased.
 During the inquest on Saturday, whilist one of the hospital men, who have to strip the bodies, was giving evidenc as to the name found on the clothing, a juror, Mr. Jonathan Vincent, said he thought the men engaged in such work were entitled to some extra remuneration, for their task was indeed most unpleasant.
 The Coroner said the matter had not escaped his notice, and he should be most happy to endorse any observation of the Jury's in that direction to the proper authorities. —On Sunday afternoon the body of John Mitchell was buried with full naval honours, the corpse being drawn to the cemetery on a gun carriage drawn by seamen, behind which the widow and two of her children followed.

-THE LATE CAPTAIN FERRIER, R.E.-The following General Order was issued by Major-General Sir Robert M. Laffan, Governor of Bermuda, on April 17:-" It is with feelings of great regret that  His Excellency the Major-General Commander-in-Cheif has to announce to this garrison that official intelligence has been received concerning the sad news of the death of Captain LoiusFerrirer, Royal Engineers, who was so lately serving in this command.
+THE LATE CAPTAIN FERRIER, R.E.-The following General Order was issued by Major-General Sir Robert M. Laffan, Governor of Bermuda, on April 17:-" It is with feelings of great regret that  His Excellency the Major-General Commander-in-Chief has to announce to this garrison that official intelligence has been received concerning the sad news of the death of Captain LoiusFerrirer, Royal Engineers, who was so lately serving in this command.
 This officer was drowned off the coast of the Isle of Wight, on the afternoon of Sunday, March 24, 1878, owing to the foundering of H.M.S.
 Eurydice.
-His Excellency feels that in Captain Ferrier the Service has loast a very promising officer, whose professional merits were enhanced by an amiability of disposition and geniality of manner which rendered him popular with his men and a favourite with his brother officers."
+His Excellency feels that in Captain Ferrier the Service has lost a very promising officer, whose professional merits were enhanced by an amiability of disposition and geniality of manner which rendered him popular with his men and a favourite with his brother officers."

 FUNERAL OF LIEUT.
 BURNEY.

 Yesterday afternoon the remains of Lieut.
 Stanley Alfred Brooke Burney, the only officer whose body has been recovered from the wreck, were interred in the pretty little cemetery at Haslar with every demonstration of respect and esteem for the deceased officer's memory.
 The weather was exceedingly squally, and a heavy shower fell during the progress of the cortege to the burial ground.
 The late Lieut.
 Burney was one of the most promising officers of the Service, and his geniality of disposition, added to his kindliness of manner to all those with whom he was associated, made him a most popular officer.
 Under these circumstances therefore, it was but natural that a large number of both officers and men belonging to the Service should attend his funeral obsequies.
 The deceased, who was only 23 years of age, passed his eamination with honours (technically speaking he passed in the three ones) and thus gained his commission as a Lieutenant.
-He was the soon of Commander Charles Burney, the Superintendent of Greenwich Hospital School, by whom, on attaining his commission, he was presented with a watch, the inscription on which proved the means of identifying the body when it was recovered.
+He was the son of Commander Charles Burney, the Superintendent of Greenwich Hospital School, by whom, on attaining his commission, he was presented with a watch, the inscription on which proved the means of identifying the body when it was recovered.
 The deceased was educated at the scholastic establishment of the Rev. Edward Burney, and well known in the neighbourhood.
 A younger brother is now studying at the same academy, a second is at the Royal Naval College, Portsmouth, and a third is at Sandhurst.
 The late Lieut.
 Burney was specially chosen for his attainments as one of the officers of the ill-fated Eurydice.Soon after half-past two the funeral cortege left Haslar Hospital, the way being led by a firing party of 100 privates, 5 sergeants, 5 corporals, and 2 buglers of tRoyal Marines, drawn from the Duke of Wellington, Asia, and Excellent, under the command of Captain Hugh W. Bamber of H.M.S.
 Asia.
 Next came the band of the St. Vincent, playing the Dead March in Saul, and behind the band the corpse was conveyed on a gun carriage drawn by 16 blue-jackets.
 A Union Jack covered the coffin, and the pall bearers were: Staff-Commander George A. MacFarlane,of H. M. S. Hercules; Commander Edward G. Hulton, of H M.S.
 Narcissus, and a Lieutenant from the Duke of Wellington, Monarch, Asia and Excellent.
 Immediately behinf the corpse the following gentlemen walkeda as mourners:— Captain Charles Burney (father of the deceased); Messrs.
 Cecil, Ernest, and Percy Burney (brothers); Staff-Captain Alfred Balliston, Royal yacht Alberta; Col. Longmore, Capt.
 Colclough, and Mr. R. Wilkinson.
 Next followed about 160 blue jackets, under the command of Lientenant-Edgar R. Mathias, the rear being brought up by about fifty officers, including Lieutenants, Sub-Lieutenants, Midshipman, oofficers of the Royal Marine Light Infantry and Royal Marine Artillery, the  party being made up of representatives from all the ships in harbour.
 The Port Admiral, who was absent from the town, was represented by Flag-Lieutenant Hugh G. Gough.
 Inspector-General W. T. Domville, C.B., M.D., was also present, and Captain the Hon.
 Walter C. Carpenter, of the flag-ship Duke of Wellington.
 Amongst those who followed to show their respect to the deceased officer's memory, were a number of his old shipmates; among these were Commander Harry T. Grenfell, who was formerly Flag-Lieutenant to Admiral Cochrane, in the Pacific; the Rev. George M. Sutton, B.A.. of H.M.S.
 Warrior, who was formerly in the Repulse, with the deceased, and also Lieutenants Edward J. Sanderson, H.M.S.
 Crocodile, Spencer B. Hesketh, and Robert C. Sparkes; Sub-Lieutenants Lionel G. Tufnell and Ingram.
 There were also present Colour-Sergeant James Murphy, Royal Marine Light Infantry, of H.M.S.
 Crocodile, who formerly served on board the same ship as the deceased,  and a numbe of petty officeris and seamen who had also served with him.
 On the procession arriving at the Cemetery the firing party formed up on either side of the road, and allowed the corpse to pass into the grounds, where it wast met by the Rev. Frederick W. Nickokll, M.A., Chaplain to Haslar Hospital, who preceded the body into the mortuary chapel, repeating the introductory sentences of the Burial Service.
 After the religious ceremony in the chapel, the procession re-formed, and proceeded to the grave, which is one of the centre ones in the plot of ground marked out for the reception of the bodies recovered from the wreck.
 Here the Burial Service was proceeded with, and concluded, and at the close the customary three volleys were fired over the grave, and the funeral party re-formed and returned to their respective ships.
 The coffin was of polished oak, with Mediaeval mountings, and was supplied by Mr. Miller, undertaker, of High-street, who had charge of the funeral arrangements.
 A number of metropolitan police, under the command of Mr. Inspector Coppin, were present to keep the ground.

 tag: funeral bodies